PVC Pipe: Safe and Beneficial to Public Health

 It meets or exceeds all required health and safety standards and regulations governed by the U.S. and Canadian Safe Drinking Water Acts and other international statutes.
 Its use is monitored by independent agencies like NSF International – and government bodies like the U.S. Environmental Protection Agency (EPA) ensure its safety through mandatory regular testing.

-Additionally, organizations like the U.S. Food and Drug Administration and Consumer Product Safety Commission have confirmed that PVC is a safe product.
+Additionally, organizations like the U.S. Food and Drug Administration and Consumer Product Safety Commission have confirmed that PVC is safe.

 Clean and Safe